THE HISTORY OF MAYFORD VILLAGE

 Following the Norman Conquest, William the Conqueror gave the church and manor of Woking to the Norman

 The parish of Woking was initially divided into 9 tithings.
-Mayford is not mentioned in association with Woking until the early 13th century when Geoffrey de Pourton held Mayford in chief of the king (Survey of Woking 1280-1).
+Mayford is not mentioned in association with Woking until the early 13th century when Geoffrey de Pourton held Mayford in chief of the King (Survey of Woking 1280-1).

 However, there are further indications of a focus of medieval activity in the vicinity that may go some way to strengthen this theory.
-Investigations were undertaken during construction works associated with the Mayford roundabout in the 1970’s recorded Medieval pottery.
+Investigations undertaken during construction works associated with the Mayford roundabout in the 1970’s recorded Medieval pottery.
 The convergence of several roads at Mayfield Bridge also suggests the location has been a fording point from early times.

 Furthermore, there is documentary evidence for two medieval farms in Mayford.
 These comprise Egley Farm, first mentioned in 1280 and Hook Farm referred to as ‘La Hok Mor’ in 1280.
 Hook Farmhouse is still extant, but Egley farm survives only as a Victorian building known as Egley Cottages fronting onto the east side of Egley Road.

 Due to Mayford’s isolation from Woking, the village retained its rural aspect throughout the Post-medieval period and indeed well into the 20th century.
 Historically, it has represented one of the most rural parts of the parish.
 In the Woking parish registers dating from 1698-1726, over 80 percent of the population of Mayford was involved in agriculture.
 This contrasts with the statistics for Woking itself where the figure is only 17 percent.

 A further unnamed farm complex is recorded to the east of Mayford roundabout.
 The site is shown on a map dating from 1840 but not by Rocque.
 However, the fabric of the extant farmhouse is noted to comprise 16th-century material.